Wedding Videography Guide

 Why should I hire a wedding videographer?

 When planning a wedding there are countless decisions one has to make.
 How many people are we going to invite?
 What kind of food do we want to serve?
 What colors do we want to have?
-As someone who is also currently planning my own wedding, I get it!
+As someone who has planned my own wedding, I get it!
 One thing I always tell potential clients is that no matter what, hire a wedding videographer!
 Whether you go with my company or one of the other talented wedding videography companies in the Greater Seattle area, I think wedding videography is an absolute necessity when it comes to planning and budgeting for your wedding.

 Wedding photography is an essential service as well but while wedding photography can capture certain moments from your wedding, wedding videography captures the “moments between the moments.”